 I left home at twenty-one and moved to a large city.
 It took me years to adjust, and it seems now that I was forever experiencing change.
 My first job was with CBC as a stores man in a film library where we shipped 16-millimetre film all over Canada.
 I don't imagine they have that department anymore now that they videotape everything.
 After I had left I did numerous odd jobs until in 1978, Canada Manpower introduced me to George Brown College's Sign Arts Program.
 The year's course gave me the personal resources and skills to follow a career lasting 25 years until 2004 when hand lettering had already discontinued being a viable trade.
 Many sign writers relied on their transferable skills to find new occupations.
 I was no exception.

 A native of Niagara Falls Ontario, Canada, I attended Stamford Collegiate Vocational Institute, George Brown College (Sign Display Arts) and Niagara College (Interactive Multimedia Post Diploma).
-Presently, I am a Brock University student in St. Catharines Ontario.
+Presently, I am a student at Brock University enrolled in the three-year Humanities degree program.

 For more information about my music click here.
 Check out my latest